datas2/bus-stop-api/README.md

 ---
 ## Context & Question
 ### Why does this API exist?
+This API is a public utility.
+It may change or be discontinued without notice.
 ---
 ## What It Is — and What It Is Not
 ### Scope and non-goals